|Scientific Advisory Group

 The ICOS Sweden Coordination Office is hosted by Lund University and consists of:

 The Director decides on all day-to-day scientific, technical, and administrative issues of the research infrastructure.
 The Director also serves as Sweden’s national Focal Point to ICOS RI.
-The Director promotes external collaborations and research activities and assists the Director in scientific and strategic planning.
+The RG promotes external collaborations and research activities and assists the Director in scientific and strategic planning.
 The CO supervises the activities at the stations and acts as an intermediary between the Board and the rest of the organization.
 The CO assists the Board in organizing meetings, taking minutes and compiling documents for progress follow up, revisions, and endorsements.
 Furthermore, the CO coordinates the renewal of applications and agreements as well as the internal communication, and common information and outreach activities.
 The scientific and technical support module delivers support on instrumentation and computer systems, and on data storage and delivery.
 The module is a resource for the stations and the costs are shared between the partners.